 On Sunday 20th January 2013, as part of the Midsumma Festival, Daniel Witthaus launched the National Institute for Challenging Homophobia Education (NICHE).
 In his speech Daniel explained that NICHE builds on his many years working in regional, rural and remote Australia.
 Those communities regularly said it was “about bloody time” that they are included in national conversations about how to create safer communities for lesbian, gay, bisexual, transgender and intersex (LGBTI) people.

 With the atmospheric setting of Hares and Hyenas Bookshop and a crowd of around 110 people, Rodney Croome followed Daniel’s speech to officially launched the new initiative.
 He observed that Australia is ready for NICHE and a national conversation in ways it was not ready only 18 months ago.
 Rodney added that there was no-one better placed in Australia to build NICHE than Daniel.

-- Working directly with regional, rural and remote Australian communities to better support LGBTI people and combat rural homophobia;
+- Working directly with regional, rural and remote Australian communities to better support LGBTIQ people and combat rural homophobia and heteronormativity;

 - Providing tools and strategies for service providers and educators;

-- Mapping LGBTI and LGBTI-friendly mental health supports, and perceived LGBTI safety in rural and remote communities.
+- Mapping LGBTIQ and LGBTIQ-friendly mental health supports, and perceived LGBTIQ safety in rural and remote communities.

 The original idea of NICHE is best explained in this piece, written by Daniel Witthaus for ‘The Stirrer’: